-Every morning someone wakes up in the Rogue Valley with an ache inside because a loved one has died.
+Every morning children, teens and adults wake up in the Rogue Valley with an ache inside because a loved one has died.
 Sometimes people run from that ache.
 Sometimes they meet it heart first.
-People overwhelmed by loss often can’t believe healing is possible.
-When the pain gets bad enough, people find WinterSpring.
-When they do, they discover people who are not afraid to be with loss for as long as it takes to embrace life again.
+People overwhelmed by loss often don’t believe healing is possible.
+But they don’t have to wait until the pain gets unbearable to call WinterSpring.
+When they call, they discover people who will be allies in facing their loss for as long as it takes to embrace life again.

 WinterSpring is a 501(c)(3) nonprofit.
 We help children, teens and adults, who are experiencing the pain of loss, to embrace life again.

 We offer compassionate phone support, assessment, group grief support, individual peer support, resources, referrals, and education.
 It’s through stories, connection to other grievers, and tools for healthy grieving that we can all find healing for our losses.
 Call our program staff for support today!
 541-552-0620